sammuelyee/docs/cartodb-editor.md

   </tbody>
 </table>

-_For tables, our preferred format is using a comma as separator and including column headers.
-We will only import first Sheet and the structure must be tabular, with first row being the column headers._
+_CartoDB prefers tables that use comma separators.
+Also, we are only able to import first sheets with tabular formats, and the first row must contain your column headers._

 *For Shapefiles, we require that the whole .zip file contains the .SHP, .DBF, .SHX and .PRJ files, all prefixed with same name.
 (For example a `ne_10m_populated_places.zip` file would contain `ne_10m_populated_places.shp`, `ne_10m_populated_places.dbf`, `ne_10m_populated_places.shx` and `ne_10m_populated_places.prj`).*